-In December of 1991, with a concert of Christmas music, sixteen singers embarked on a journey which has continued for twenty-five years.
+In December of 1991, with a concert of Christmas music, sixteen singers embarked on a journey which has continued for thirty-one years.
 Founded by its current director, Dr. Robert L. Harris, the group has specialized in presenting concerts of diverse and unusual choral repertoire.

 Over the years, I Cantori has presented such varied programs as a concert of music by Spanish composers, concerts of music by American composers, and two programs made up entirely of music by women composers.
 I Cantori has also presented a historically accurate performance of Handel’s Messiah, and a fully staged performance of Gian-Carlo Menotti’s beloved Christmas opera, Amahl and the Night Visitors.
 I Cantori presented benefit concerts for the Lucas Theatre and Savannah’s public radio station WSVH, FM-91.
 On several occasions the choir joined with the Savannah Symphony on Masterworks concerts, and in January of 2006 they joined the Hilton Head Orchestra’s Beethoven Festival under the baton of Mary Woodmansee Green.
 In addition, I Cantori has provided service music for the High Holy Days at Temple Mickve Israel for 24 years.